China Missed Key Climate Target Last Year: Official Data - UrduPoint

 China Missed Key Climate Target Last Year: Official Data

-Beijing, (APP - UrduPoint / Pakistan Point News - 28th Feb, 2025) China missed a key climate target in 2024 and emissions in the world's second-largest economy continued to rise as coal remained dominant despite record renewable additions, official data showed Friday.
+Beijing, (APP - UrduPoint / Pakistan Point News - 28th Feb, 2025) China missed a key climate target in 2024 and emissions in the world's second-largest economy rose slightly as coal remained dominant despite record renewable additions, official data showed Friday.

+The figures mean the world's biggest emitter is off-track on a key commitment under the Paris climate agreement, analysts said.

-Beijing's National Bureau of Statistics said carbon intensity, which measures carbon dioxide emissions per unit of GDP, fell 3.4 percent in 2024 -- short of an official goal of 3.9.
+Beijing's National Bureau of Statistics (NBS) said carbon intensity, which measures emissions of planet-warming carbon dioxide per unit of GDP, fell 3.4 percent in 2024 -- short of an official goal of 3.9.

-That also put the country well behind its goal of an 18 percent reduction from 2020 to 2025.
+That also put the country well behind on its goal for an 18-percent reduction from 2020 to 2025.

-The data also showed total carbon emissions continued to increase in 2024.

-Muyi Yang, senior energy analyst for Asia at think tank Ember, said growth in China's carbon-hungry industrial sector was holding back progress towards its climate goals.
+The data showed carbon emissions rose slightly from last year, though far short of previous jumps, as experts speculate about whether China may have reached peak emissions ahead of a 2030 target.

+Still, the data showed it will be "extremely hard" for China to meet a pledge to reduce carbon intensity by 65 percent of 2005 levels by 2030, said Lauri Myllyvirta, lead analyst at the Centre for Research on Energy and Clean Air.

 "Rapid industrial growth has driven energy demand to increase at a pace that outstrips the buildup of clean energy infrastructure", he told AFP.